Best Badminton Strings of 2021

 Why Are Badminton Strings Rated for Something Known as ‘Feeling?’

-There are several specs that are usually listed on the packages of badminton strings.
-Many of them will usually indicate the length and thickness of the string.
-Some manufacturers will also offer their own evaluations of how their product performs in a variety of areas.
+Several specs are usually listed on the packages of badminton strings.
+Many of them will typically indicate the length and thickness of the string.
+Some manufacturers will also offer their evaluations of how their product performs in a variety of areas.

 One more thing you may notice on the front of a replacement string’s packaging is “feeling.”
 You may see a “soft,” “medium,” or “hard” feeling.
 But what exactly are these feelings about?

 The feeling of the string refers to the kind of response you will receive as soon as you hit the shuttlecock.

 A soft feeling will barely register.
 It will feel almost like you just struck the shuttlecock with a cushion.
 Strings that provide a soft feeling are good to use because they put less stress on your arms.